KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 classify “N”.

-Accuracy rate calculated in later section would be misleading because it can be dominated by corrected predicted Y。Technically, it can be high in accuracy rate, high in sensitivity but low in specificity.
+Accuracy rate calculated in later section would be misleading because it could be dominated by “Y”.
+Technically, it means a high level in accuracy rate, a high level in sensitivity but a low level in specificity.
+This project put equal weight on sensitivity and specificity, and therefore a model with similar accuracy rate, sensitivity and specificity is desired.

 ``` r
 127/(127+288)*100